Ennodia vs AutoGen

 Common Mistake

 Section titled “Common Mistake”Do not compare them only by “number of agents.”
-The important question is where the orchestration lives: inside a custom application framework, or inside a local MCP tool called by the user’s existing agent.
+The important question is the location of the orchestration.
+It can be in a custom application framework or a local MCP tool.